Browser Isolation Protection

 Common Misunderstandings and Close Contrasts

 Browser isolation is not the same as blocking the web.
-The idea is to allow browsing while changing where and how the risky content is executed.
+The idea is to allow browsing while changing where and how risky content is executed.

 It is also different from a traditional secure web gateway or DNS Filtering.
 Those controls decide what should be allowed or blocked, while browser isolation changes the execution boundary for content that is permitted.